Teixobactin: Introduction, Mechanism of Action, Uses

 Mechanism of action of teixobactin

-Model for the mechanism of action of teixobactin: lipid II, the precursor of peptidoglycan, is synthesized in the cytoplasm and flipped to the surface of the inner membrane by MurJ or FtsW; lipid III, a precursor of wall teichoic acid (WTA), is similarly formed inside the cell and WTA lipid-bound precursors are translocated across the cytoplasmic membrane by the ABC-transporter TarGH.
+Model for the mechanism of action of teixobactin: lipid II, the precursor of peptidoglycan.
+It is synthesized in the cytoplasm and flipped to the surface of the inner membrane by MurJ or FtsW; lipid III, a precursor of wall teichoic acid (WTA).
+It is similarly formed inside the cell and WTA lipid-bound precursors are translocated across the cytoplasmic membrane by the ABC-transporter TarGH.
 Teixobactin (TEIX) forms a stoichiometric complex with cell wall precursors, lipid II and lipid III.
 Abduction of these building blocks simultaneously interrupts peptidoglycan (right), WTA (left) biosynthesis as well as precursor recycling.
 Binding to multiple targets within the cell wall pathways obstructs the formation of a functional cell envelope.
 The producer of teixobactin is a gram-negative bacterium that is protected from this compound by exporting it outside of its outer membrane permeability barrier; the target gram-positive organisms do not have an outer membrane.
 CM – cytoplasmic membrane; CW – cell wall; OM – outer membrane; LTA – lipoteichoic acid; WTA – wall teichoic acid.
 Image credit: Losee L. Ling et al.

 Teixobactin is an unusual depsipeptide that contains enduracididine, methylphenylalanine, and four D-amino acids.
 It inhibits cell wall synthesis by binding to a highly conserved motif of lipid II (precursor of peptidoglycan) and lipid III (precursor of cell wall teichoic acid).